apollographql/apollo-utils/packages/generate-persisted-query-manifest/README.md

 ## Setup

-First install the package that will extract queries from your app
+First, install the `@apollo/generate-persisted-query-manifest` package as a dev dependency:

 ```sh
 npm install --save-dev @apollo/generate-persisted-query-manifest
 ```

-Run code extraction using the CLI
+Use its CLI to extract queries from your app:

 ```sh
 npx generate-persisted-query-manifest